 A coordinated plan should maximize the program's collective coverage by minimizing service gaps and/or duplication of services.
 In early 2016, the Gila-Pinal Rides Committee identified a list of potential stakeholders in human service transportation for the Region.
 The list below represents opportunities for collaboration on service needs and possible funding for transit providers.
-These agencies will be contacted in the future and encouraged to participate in funding and/or supporting local transit to enhance the greater welfare of the entire community.
+These agencies are encouraged to participate in funding and/or supporting local transit to enhance the greater welfare of the entire community.

 - Community Action Human Resources Agency

 - Horizon Home Care

-- AccentCare

 - Against Abuse

 - Arizona Bridge to Independent Living

-- Arizona Department of Economic Security Aging and Adult Services Adult Protection Services
+- Arizona Department of Economic Security Aging and Adult Protective Services

 - Arizona Department of Economic Security Development Disabilities Division

 - Arizona Department of Economic Security Vocational Rehabilitation

 - Arizona Department of Child Safety

 - Cenpatico Behavioral Health

 - Corazon Behavioral Health Services

 - Epic Food Mission

 - Gila River Indian Community Food Distribution

 - Gold Canon United Methodist Church Food Bank

 - Helping Associates Inc.

-Agencies that have expressed an interest and need for either replacing or expanding their current fleet of service vehicles are listed below in no particular order and are eligible to submit an application for capital during the 2017 grant cycle:
+Agencies that have expressed an interest and need for either replacing or expanding their current fleet of service vehicles are listed below in no particular order and are eligible to submit an application for capital during the 5310 FY19 & FY20 grant cycles: